-This completes our description of a rather straightforward way to implement non-interactive fractional oblivious transfer.
+This completes our description of the binary noninteractive fractional oblivious transfer scheme.

-WHY THIS WORKS.
+Why this works.
 To see that this scheme works as advertised, note that Alice sends Larry exactly n triples, and that Larry can decrypt exactly one ciphertext of each triple.
-On the i-th triple, if $a_i = 0$, Larry gets either junk (0) or a key (K_i) .
-If $a_i = 1$, Larry either gets a jewel $(s + L{i-1})$, or a key (K_i) .
+On the ith triple, if $a_i = 0$, Larry gets either junk (0) or a key (K_i).
+If $a_i = 1$, Larry either gets a jewel ($s + L{i-1}$) or a key (K_i).
 Larry knows whether he gets junk, a jewel, or a key, since he knows a_i and r_i .
-Larry obtains s if and only if he gets t - 1 keys followed by a jewel, for some $t, 1 \le t \le n$.
+Larry obtains s if and only if he gets t - 1 keys followed by a jewel, for some t, $1 \le t \le n$.
 He can tell if he is able to obtain s or not.
-Since succeeding in position t happens only if $a_t = 1$, and then only with probability 2^{-t} , Larry receives s with probability exactly p, by equation (4.2).
+Since succeeding in position t happens only if $a_t = 1$, and then only with probability 2^{-t} , Larry receives s with probability exactly p, by (1).

-ALICE'S RANDOM BITS r.
+Alice's random bits r.
 Note that as long as Larry chooses which of each pair of public keys are good for him at random, then it does not matter whether or not Alice chooses the bits r_i randomly; Larry has a chance of exactly p of reading any particular message.
 Similarly, as long as Alice chooses her bits r at random, then Larry will have a chance of exactly p of reading any particular message, even if Larry did not randomly decide which of each pair of public keys would be good.